 Who can join at this grade?

 To become a Technician member you must have a Level 3 or above qualification in Arboriculture or a closely related subject.
-If your qualification is in a related subject you must demonstrate at least 3 years of industry experience.
-See examples of Technician grade qualifications here
+If your qualification is in a related subject you must demonstrate at least 3 years of industry experience via submission of a CV and CPD record.

 How much does it cost?